Sreedurgamani/Myfirstrepo1/README.md

 # Myfirstrepo1
-Entering to the world of GIT
+Entering to the world of GIT for practice